VVestin/MistyJSLesson/content.md

 # Applying this to Misty!
 --

-- Control the Misty I through the REST API
+- Misty I REST API
 --

-  - Make a web app with user input / output
+  - Web app with user input / output
 --

   - Access the API with AJAX and WebSockets
 --

-- Control the Misty I by giving it _Skills_
+- Misty _Skills_
---

-  - Skills are JS apps that run directly on the Misty I --

-  - A web app accessing the REST API calls Misty Skills
 ---
 # LightClient
 --

-_lightClient.js_ is a helpful JS library for interacting with the REST API --
+_lightClient.js_ - a JS library for interacting with the REST API --

 - Let's take a look: [lightClient.js](https://github.com/MistyCommunity/Hackathon/blob/master/Assets/javascript/lightClient.js)